 The introduction of the EU Financial Transaction Tax (FTT or Tobin Tax by reference to the Nobel Prize-winner economist) has been largely debated since the beginning of the 2008 crisis.
-Following the ECOFIN meetings held on 9 October and 13 November 2012, the EU Commission envisages now to introduce a FTT amongst a subset of EU Member States and a new draft directive is expected to be released shortly.
+Following the ECOFIN meeting held on 22 January 2013, the EU Commission finally approved the introduction of an FTT amongst a subset of EU Member States under the enhanced cooperation procedure.
+The FTT Directive Proposal was finally launched by the Commission on 14 February 2013.

 In favor of the enhanced co-operation for an EU FTT